DAXE-xi/DapTapstatus/content/default/issues/2020-11-08-maintenance.md

 twitterFeed: ""
 enableComments: false
 ---
-This is planned maintenance this maintenance will updates all programs and software and also fix some issues
+This is planned maintenance this maintenance will updates all programs and software and also fix some issues all services will be affected